electron/electron/docs/api/browser-window.md

 ```

 Note that even for apps that use `ready-to-show` event, it is still recommended
-to set `backgroundColor` to make app feel more native.
+to set `backgroundColor` to make the app feel more native.

 ## Parent and child windows